 In a securities borrowed transaction, the firm borrows securities from a counterparty in exchange for cash or securities.
 When the firm returns the securities, the counterparty returns the cash or securities.
 Interest is generally paid periodically over the life of the transaction.
-Interest as affected by rebates on securities borrowed transactions is recognized as interest income on an accrual basis.

 In a securities loaned transaction, the firm lends securities to a counterparty in exchange for cash or securities.
 When the counterparty returns the securities, the firm returns the cash or securities posted as collateral.
 Interest is generally paid periodically over the life of the transaction.
-Interest as affected by rebates for securities loaned transactions is recognized as interest expense on an accrual basis.

-The firm receives securities borrowed, makes delivery of securities loaned, monitors the market value of these securities on a daily basis, and delivers or obtains additional collateral due to changes in the market value of the securities, as appropriate.
+The firm receives securities borrowed and makes delivery of securities loaned.
+To mitigate credit exposure, the firm monitors the market value of these securities on a daily basis, and delivers or obtains additional collateral due to changes in the market value of the securities, as appropriate.
 For securities borrowed transactions, the firm typically requires collateral with a fair value approximately equal to the carrying value of the securities borrowed transaction.

-Securities borrowed and loaned consisting of the firm's matched book and certain firm financing activities, are recorded at fair value under the fair value option.
+Certain of the firm's securities borrowed and loaned are recorded at fair value under the fair value option.
 See Note 8 for further information about securities borrowed and loaned accounted for at fair value.

 All other securities borrowed and loaned are recorded based on the amount of cash collateral advanced or received plus accrued interest.
 As these arrangements generally can be terminated on demand, they exhibit little, if any, sensitivity to changes in interest rates.
 Therefore, the carrying value of such arrangements approximates fair value.
 While these arrangements are carried at amounts that approximate fair value, they are not accounted for at fair value under the fair value option or at fair value in accordance with other U.S. GAAP and therefore are not included in the firm's fair value hierarchy in Notes 6 through 8.
-Had these arrangements been included in the firm's fair value hierarchy, they would have been classified in level 2 as of December 2014.
+Had these arrangements been included in the firm's fair value hierarchy, they would have been classified in level 2 as of June 2015.